xephora/Threat-Remediation-Scripts/Threat-Track/NetSupportRAT_version2/readme.md

 ### Description

 A victim, visits a domain that serves malvertisements.
 These advertisements redirect the user to the distribution domain `trk.version2trk[.]xyz`.
 Once on this domain, the user is either lured into clicking a "Free Download" button or compelled to download an installation package called "Version2.exe".
 Initially, this package appears to be a benign version of Thunderbird.
-The installation of Thunderbird results in the NetSupportRAT being embedded into the host, which then connects back to the command and control server at `168.100.11[.]196:443`.
+The installation of Thunderbird results in the impanting of NetSupportRAT, which then connects back to the command and control server at `168.100.11[.]196:443`.

 ### Dynamic Analysis